Birthplace of Elvis

 The museum also showcases a detailed diorama of the neighborhood as it appeared during Elvis's boyhood.
 The Presley home, just off Pig Trot Trail, was in a ragtag, poor-side-of-town district with more outhouses than trees.
 For the Presley family it was far less charming then than it is now.

-Back at the birth house, Nina said that she'd been asked every Elvis question imaginable, so we wanted to know which was the strangest.
+Back at the birth house, Nina said that she'd been asked every Elvis question imaginable, so we asked her for an example of one she couldn't answer.
 "One day this lady just came out of he blue and asked, 'Ma'am, what size underwear did Elvis wear?'"
 Nina recalled.
 "I said, 'Lady, I don't know; I was never in 'em.'"